FILM MUSIC

 Contact

-Masecki is one of Poland’s most prolific and idiosyncratic musicians.
-Winner of many awards he performs extensively on all keyboard instruments, composes for film and theatre, produces festivals, conducts orchestras, educates, records and curates musical events.
-His projects span a wide range of styles and his virtuosic fusion of different genres as well as the blurring of the line between high art and entertainment have become his hallmarks.
+Marcin Masecki is one of Poland’s most prolific and idiosyncratic musicians.
+Winner of many awards he performs extensively on all keyboard instruments, sings, composes for film and theatre, produces festivals, conducts orchestras, educates, records and curates musical events.
+His projects span a wide range of styles and his virtuosic fusion of different genres as well as the blurring of the line between high art and entertainment have become his hallmarks.\